wsadza/kubeforge/.docs/10_usage/USAGE.md

 <br>
 <!--- CONTENT --->

-Propose a working method using the <code>Kubeforge</code> controller, with installation streamlined through Helm chart templates.
+The default method of working with <code>Kubeforge</code> is to install it directly on a Kubernetes cluster - installation is streamlined through Helm chart templates.

 <!-- list -->
 <ul>